rweather/uwpc/README.md

 I switched to Borland C++ for the later Windows version.
 You will need that or something similar if you want to build it.

+John Bruner's original server code was designed to be built on mid-1980's BSD 4.3 systems and is written in K&R C.  It would need a lot of work to build it for modern ANSI C and POSIX compatible systems.

 See the [HISTORY](HISTORY.TXT) file for release notes on each version.

 Executables